Composer: Giacomo Puccini

 “I lived for art, I lived for love” – Puccini

-Directed by Amy Lane, bass-baritone Bryn Terfel returns to the Eisteddfod stage alongside some of the world’s leading singers and the Welsh National Opera Orchestra in this one-off concert performance, with further international artists to be announced shortly.
+Directed by Amy Lane, bass-baritone Bryn Terfel returns to the Eisteddfod stage alongside some of the world’s leading singers and the Welsh National Opera Orchestra, conducted by Gareth Jones, in this one-off concert performance.

 Running time approximately two hours 15 minutes